-In 2014, she entered the Ph.D. in Educational Studies in Language Acquisition at McGill, and in 2015 she joined the BILD-LIDA research group.
+In 2018, she completed the Ph.D. in Educational Studies in Language Acquisition at McGill, where in 2015 she joined the BILD-LIDA research group.
 During her two-year residency at McGill, she served as research assistant for Prof. Caroline Riches and Prof. Roy Lyster, provided ESL teacher supervision in schools in Montreal, and taught a class on French Immersion pedagogy.
 Patricia has the pleasure to be on the editorial team as a French copy editor for the BILD Journal.

 You can see her research projects here: https://www.researchgate.net/profile/Patricia_Houde2